shangatic/shahin-hassan/content/home/about.md

   institution = "Queensbridge Secondary & Solihull 6th Form College"
   year = 2001

 +++

 # Biography

 A Chartered Engineer, dynamic results oriented, inspirational leader with a strong track record of performance in high paced organisations.
-With over 15 years of professional experience across a range of industries I have delivered world class projects on time, to cost and quality with budgets up to £179m.
+With over 20 years of professional experience across a range of industries I have delivered world class projects on time, to cost and quality with budgets up to £179m.
 I have led and managed experienced teams as well as developing new teams to deliver complex & transformational agile projects.
 I have experience in collaborative ventures, developing processes and strategies to stream line efficiency and productivity.
 I have travelled across the world and I have a good understanding of the global economy and the cultures in the emerging markets to meet the needs of the most discerning customers.

+**_"Continuous improvement is better than delayed perfection"_**